11. astec_astec

-The name astec comes from the Phd work of L. Guignard [Gui15] where ASTEC is
+The name astec comes from the Phd work of L. Guignard [Gui15, GFL+20] where ASTEC is the acronym of adaptive segmentation and tracking of embryonic cells.

 This method aims at producing a segmentation of each membrane cell image (e.g. a fused image) temporal sequence, as well as a property file containing the cell volumes, and the cell lineages (see section Image sequence properties).
 This is a method of segmentation by propagation: it used the segmentation of the previous timepoint (say \(t-1\)) to constraint the segmentation at the aimed timepoint (say \(t\)).

-10.1.
-Astec method overview¶
+11.1.
+Astec method overview

 Astec principle is to guide the segmentation of the \(t\) timepoint image \(I_{t}\) with the segmentation \(S^\star_{t-1}\) of the \(t-1\) timepoint image \(I_{t-1}\).